33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

 You'll Make New Friends

 Going at it alone isn't always easy.
 When you sign up for fitness classes, personal training sessions, cooking classes, or boot camps, you'll more than likely meet people going through a similar journey along the way.
 Even finding a workout buddy or a coworker to keep you honest is a great strategy for weight loss.
-Invite someone from your spin class over to make one of these 35 Best-Ever Chicken Recipes for Weight Loss.
+Invite someone from your spin class over to make one of these healthy chicken recipes.

 You'll Live Longer